oortcloud/meteorite/CONTRIBUTING.md

 ### 2. Git path

-You'll need to ensure you have a git executable available at `/usr/local/bin/git` (see #229).
-You can just symlink from whereever.
+You'll need to ensure you have a git executable available at your PATH so `which git` can find it.

 You can find out where your current git command is being executed like this: